Work management for the delegation chain

 rd delegate <id> --to <identity> | Assign to a person, agent, or automaton |

-rd close <id> --reason "..." | Close with reason (done, cancelled, or failed) |
+rd done <id> --reason "..." | Close with reason — records to the audit trail |

 rd update <id> --status <status> | Change status, priority, ETA, or context |